thomas-xin/Python-Extra-Classes/README.md

   - Example:<br>`>>> A = alist((5, 4, 3))`<br>`>>> A.popleft()`<br>`5`<br>`>>> A`<br>`[4, 3]`
 - `.popright()` => `object` O(1): Pops the rightmost (index -1) entry in the list and returns it.
   - Example:<br>`>>> A = alist((5, 4, 3))`<br>`>>> A.popright()`<br>`3`<br>`>>> A`<br>`[5, 4]`
 - `.pop(index=None)` => `object` O(n): Pops an entry at the specified index, returning it, and also shifts the smaller half of the list to close the gap.
-Most computationally expensive to pop the middle element.
+Falls back to `.popleft`/`popright` when removing from either end of the list; most computationally expensive to pop the middle element.
   - Example:<br>`>>> A = alist((5, 4, 3))`<br>`>>> A.pop(1)`<br>`4`<br>`>>> A`<br>`[5, 3]`
 - `.insert(index, value)` => `alist` O(n): Inserts the specified value before the designated index, similarly to [`list.insert`](https://docs.python.org/3/tutorial/datastructures.html#list.insert), shifting the smaller half of the list to create the space, and reallocating the list to 3x its original size if no buffer space is available at the closest end.
 Returns the resulting list.
   - Example:<br>`>>> A = alist((5, 4, 3))`<br>`>>> A.insert(1, 100)`<br>`[5, 100, 4, 3]`